igorskyflyer/astro-easynav-button/README.md

 ## 🤹🏼 API

-This component support a variety of optional customization and functionality options, listed below:
+This component supports a variety of optional customization and functionality options, listed below:

 ### `polyfillScroll`: `boolean`